 We aim to provide you with all the advice you need to make informed decisions about your career throughout your early years.
-We do this through a network of advisors from Educational Supervisors through to Associate Postgraduate Deans.
+We do this through a network of advisors from Educational Supervisors through to Associate Deans.

 In addition to the personal advice provided by Health Education England working across Yorkshire and the Humber you may also find the following resources useful.

 A national initiative - the site takes you through the four stages of career planning.
 There's also comprehensive data on each medical specialty including workforce statistics, competition ratios, growth areas and projections about future opportunities.
 We particulary recommend you to visit the following highlights:

 Key information regarding specialty training and applications plus national events.
 Includes links to other relevant websites.

 A wide range of articles about different aspects of career choice, planning and progression, usually written from personal experience.